-If I had a million dollars, I'd donate half to Young Life and blow the rest at Anthropologie.
+If I had a million dollars, I'd donate half to Young Life and blow the rest on home decor.

-My ideal Saturday night would be spent with 15 of my favorite people crammed into my teeny tiny cozy house; there would be burgers and board games and bibles open to the book of 1 Peter.
+My ideal Saturday night would be spent with 15 of my favorite people crammed into my teeny tiny cozy house; there would be burgers and board games and bets placed on the latest season of Survivor.

 I love road trips, color and baseball.
 I love family dinners, cold days and whiskey.
 I love spontaneity, memoirs and reasonably priced rugs.